Group of people in a yellow raft on a river with mountains in the background

 As travel resumed post-pandemic, the desire for sustainable tourism experiences grew exponentially.
 Within Indigenous communities, ways of knowing and being have always been rooted in a connection with the land, consistently focused on sustainability and stewardship.
 The combination of these two factors contributes to the global demand for Indigenous tourism experiences, which is at an all-time high, and provides an opportunity for Canada’s Indigenous tourism sector to become a global leader.

 Throughout Northern Canada in particular, the demand for authentic Indigenous tourism products and experiences is very strong; however, there is a chronic shortage of accommodations for guests, particularly outside of Whitehorse, Dawson City, and Yellowknife.
-The Northern Indigenous Lodge Network Corridor project seeks to create a strategy, financial plan, and implementation plan for the development of Indigenous lodges throughout the Yukon, western Northwest Territories, and northern BC.
+The Northern Indigenous Lodge Network Corridor project seeks to create a strategy, investment plan, and implementation plan for the development of Indigenous lodges throughout the Yukon, western Northwest Territories, and northern BC.

 This corridor project aligns with the vision, strategies, and political mandates guiding destination development in the Yukon.
 The Government of Yukon’s Department of Tourism and Culture is currently shifting its priorities from market development to destination development, making this corridor program especially timely and relevant to the region.
 The department’s direction on developing the Indigenous lodge network comes from the Yukon Tourism Development Strategy, created through the largest-ever public engagement on tourism in the Yukon.